TokisanGames/Terrain3D/doc/api/class_terrain3d.rst

 - If there is no intersection, eg. the ray points towards the sky, it returns the maximum double float value ``Vector3(3.402823466e+38F,...)``.
 You can check this case with this code: ``if point.z > 3.4e38:``\

 - On error, it returns ``Vector3(NAN, NAN, NAN)`` and prints a message to the console.

-This ray cast does not use physics, so enabling collision is unnecessary.
-It places a camera at the specified point and "looks" at the terrain.
-It then uses the renderer's depth texture to determine how far away the intersection point is.

-This function is used by the editor plugin to place the mouse cursor.
-It can also be used by 3rd party plugins, and even during gameplay, such as a space ship firing lasers at the terrain and causing an explosion at the hit point.

-It does require the use of an editor render layer (21-32) that should be dedicated while using this function.
-See :ref:`mouse_layer<class_Terrain3D_property_mouse_layer>`.

 .. rst-class:: classref-item-separator